 Today, we announced that on 17 March 2014 we will be changing a number of our fees.

-Why does Land Registry charge fees and why are changes being made?
+Why does HM Land Registry charge fees and why are changes being made?

-As a trading fund, we are required by government to cover our costs and provide a dividend to the Treasury.
-We therefore charge fees and make amendments to our fee order in order to fulfil this requirement.
+As a trading fund, we are required by the government to cover our costs and provide a dividend to the Treasury.
+We charge fees and make amendments to our fee order, in order to fulfil this requirement.